shelleyolivia/learn-tutorials/figment-learn/new-pathways/avalanche/avalanche-04-transfer.md

     // Create a new transaction
     const transaction = await chain.buildBaseTx(
       utxos, // Unspent transaction outputs
-      new BN(amount), // Transaction amount, formatted as a BigNumber assetID, // AVAX asset
+      new BN(navax), // Transaction amount, formatted as a BigNumber assetID, // AVAX asset
       [recipient], // Addresses we are sending the funds to (receiver) [address], // Addresses being used to send the funds from the UTXOs provided (sender)